 Risk is knowing the economic dangers and doing nothing to protect yourself and your family.

-Safety is knowing the economic dangers and taking action to protect your financial future, and this easy to do with a Gold IRA.
+Safety is knowing the economic dangers and taking action to protect your financial future, and this is easy to do with a Gold IRA.

 There are many factors on how your after-tax returns will be affected if you hold your investment for over a year.
 This includes whether or not your investment will be subjected to a maximum collectibles tax rate or if you'll receive long-term capital gains treatment.

 If you invest in physical gold, then you might need to pay for insurance, as well as for storage.